 Looking to Invest: $300,000

-- Sydney wants guaranteed income for life and wants that income to go to her beneficiary if she passes away earlier than anticipated.
+- Wants guaranteed income for life and a way to leave payments to her beneficiary if she passes away sooner than expected

 Monthly payout: $2,206